FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

       :height: 0.75in
       :align: left

-   name：**Overload**
+   name:**Overload**

-   effect：Reload the node graph content of the last operation to the local.
+   effect:Reload the node graph content of the last operation to the local.

 .. note::
    .. image:: teaching_pendant_software/071.png